 Evergreen Notes

 From this way of taking notes emerges the concept of Evergreen Notes1.
 Once ideas have been captured and organized in a way that makes them easy to reference, there’s no need to create a new note every time a familiar concept appears in a new context.
-Instead, summoning once again the power of hypertext, I simply link back to the existing note.
+Instead, summoning the power of hypertext, I simply link back to the existing note.

 Conclusion